 You might think it’s sacrilege that Hampstead Heath didn’t make my list of the best views in London, but it’s just so far away that the view isn’t as good as others (in my opinion!).
 What Hampstead Head does have is beautiful green space in northern London, and beautiful autumn colors during that season.
 It’s a bit of a journey to visit this area and well outside the Central London most visitors typically tread, but if you’re set on seeing all the leaves possible, it’s a must-see.

-If you’ve never heard of Holland Park, you’re forgiven – it’s easy to overlook for neighboring Hyde Park and Kensington Gardens.
+If you’ve never heard of Holland Park, you’re forgiven – it’s easy to overlook in favor of neighboring Hyde Park and Kensington Gardens.
 But, it’s worth a stop for some leaf-peeping because it’s also home to the Kyoto Garden.
 This beautiful Japanese Garden is home to other tree species that add variety to the colorful palette you’ll see elsewhere in London.

-Kensington is a big place – but there’s a reason this West London neighborhood makes the list: it’s home to some of the best “urban” leaf-viewing in London.
+Kensington is a big area in London – but there’s a reason this West London neighborhood makes the list: it’s home to some of the best “urban” leaf-viewing in London.
 In addition to, ya know, palaces, Kensington is also home to historic homes and many of the city’s most picturesque mews.
-These old buildings are occasionally host to ivy that transforms from emerald green to ruby red in the fall.
+These old buildings occasionally host ivy that transforms from emerald green to ruby red in the fall.
 It’s another photo-worthy spot to explore.

 Like Kensington, Mayfair is another neighborhood worth strolling through if you want to see changing leaves.
 Bordering Hyde Park and Green Park on two sides, it’s no surprise that this posh area has plenty of tree-lined streets that change colors in the autumn.
 There are also mews to explore, and Grosvenor Square is picturesque in a stately way – which makes sense as it’s bordered by embassies on several sides.